‘You become the slave of whatever you choose to obey.’ Romans 6:16 NLT

 Publicly, you can lose respect and influence with others.

 And if you’re not careful, even ‘good’ things can hurt you.
-A strong work ethic can lead to neglecting your family and losing your marriage.
-Vegging out in front of the TV can stunt your spiritual growth.
+A strong work ethic can lead to neglecting your family and friends.
+Vegging out in front of a screen can stunt your spiritual growth.
 Even too much caution and thoughtfulness—normally good qualities—can prevent you from stepping out in faith and fulfilling your God-given potential.
 When God says no, He is not being a killjoy and trying to make your life difficult; He is protecting you!
 If something has the potential to enslave you, don’t do it.
 And if you’re already hooked, turn to God and He will set you free.

 The Word for Today is authored by Bob and Debby Gass and published under licence from UCB International Copyright 2023